panzi/cook-serve-hoomans3/fileformat.md

      12+4*N     ?
 String[N]    strings

-Because of the absolute offsets I wouldn't expect the strings to actually start right after the offset table.
+Because of the absolute offsets I wouldn't expect the strings to actually start right after the offset table in any case.

 #### String